 Jay gave him a cup of water.
 “We’re almost in Sheridan, Dan.
 Like you wanted.”

 Dan drank the water and pulled his shirt over his face.
 “We’re on a train.”

 “You can’t get to islands on a train.”

 “Nope.”
 Jay made room for Bob as he returned from the restrooms.
 “Before we visit the Islands of Sheridan we’re taking preliminary notes in Sheridan, Wyoming.
 Bob Featherway says we can sleep on his couch.”

 “I was staggering drunk when I agreed to go.”

-“Drunker than that,” agreed Jay.
-“I couldn’t leave you on the floor of the bar, could I?”
+“Drunker,” agreed Jay.
+“I couldn’t leave you in the bar, could I?”